Getting ahead of the competition - fairly

 What is involved?

-Compliance with competition and antitrust law is vital for all businesses and should never be ignored.
+Compliance with competition and antitrust laws is absolutely vital for all businesses.
+Antitrust risk should never be ignored – ultimate responsibility rest with the Board and senior management.

-Global and UK competition authorities and specialist industry regulators are wielding their growing investigatory powers.
-They scrutinise and challenge mergers and joint ventures, punish cartels and other anti-competitive arrangements, fine dominant companies for abusive conduct, and reform failing markets.
+Global and UK competition authorities and specialist sector regulators wield significant investigatory powers.
+They scrutinise and challenge M&A deals and joint ventures, punish cartels, resale price maintenance and other anti-competitive arrangements, fine dominant companies for abusive conduct, and reform failing markets.

-It is crucial that your business and your staff fully understand and follow all applicable competition laws to avoid severe penalties, including huge fines and lengthy prison sentences.
+It is crucial that your business and staff fully understand and follow competition law to avoid severe penalties, including huge fines, punitive director disqualification, lengthy prison sentences and vast exposure to damages claims.
+The reputational damage and time devoted to defence are substantial and the agreements themselves may be void and unenforceable.

 Illegal anti-competitive behaviour may not be obvious to everyone.
-It can include amicably agreeing with competitors not to undercut each other’s product prices, making deals to share markets or customers, discussing your strategies and intentions, and sharing other sensitive information with each other.
+It is a thorny area of law and is is crucial to avoid the traps.
+It can include restricting resellers’ activities, amicably agreeing with competitors not to undercut each other’s prices, making deals to share markets or customers, discussing your strategies and intentions, and sharing other sensitive information with each other.

 Why choose Freeths?